hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ### Comments

 Comments are highly encouraged when developing.
-They allow another to developer pick up from where you left off.
-In the *Industry*, they are a **must** so they are a **must** here as well.
+They allow another developer pick up from where you left off.
+In the *Industry*, they are a **must**.
 If you submit a Pull Request with *poorly* documented code, chances are it will be rejected.
 Commenting can be achieved in a number of ways.
 You do not necessarily have to write comments, instead you should *strive* for descriptive names for your functions and variables so they comment themselves for you.
-More on this will be discussed below.
+More information on commenting is provided in specific sections below.

 ### Classes
 ### Functions